pyscaffold/pyscaffold/docs/features.rst

 it is very easy!
 You can quickly generate a template for your extension with the ``--custom-extension`` option after having installed `pyscaffoldext-custom-extension`_.
-Have a look on our guides on :ref:`writing extensions <extensions>` to get started.
+Have a look in our guide on :ref:`writing extensions <extensions>` to get started.

 All extensions can easily be installed with ``pip install pyscaffoldext-NAME``.